Office for Institutional Diversity

 EIGHT STRATEGIC INITIATIVES

-Working with the Diversity Steering Committee, the Office for Institutional Diversity (OID) developed the following set of seven strategic initiatives.
+Working with the Diversity Steering Committee, the Office for Institutional Diversity (OID) developed the following set of eight strategic initiatives.
 These initiatives guide the work of the OID and provide strategic direction for the work of diversity in the University including that covered by its Affirmative Action Program.

 - A focus on fair treatment and respect for all individuals in the Boston College community.